-A: If your shares are held by a broker or other nominee, you must provide your broker or nominee with instructions on how to vote your shares for the director nominees in order for your shares to be counted in the election of directors.
-Under rules applicable to discretionary voting by brokers, brokers do not have the discretion to vote client shares in the election of directors if the stockholder has not specifically instructed the broker how to vote.
-Consequently, brokers may only vote for director nominees if specifically instructed by their clients.
-If a client stockholder fails to provide voting instructions to the broker, this is referred to as a "broker non-vote".
-Broker non-votes will have no effect on the outcome of the election of directors.
+vote your shares for the director nominees, the advisory vote on executive compensation and the advisory vote on the frequency of future advisory votes on executive compensation in order for your shares to be counted in the election of directors and such advisory votes.
+Under rules applicable to discretionary voting by brokers, brokers do not have the discretion to vote client shares in the election of directors or on these advisory matters if the stockholder has not specifically instructed the broker how to vote.
+Consequently, brokers may only vote for director nominees and on the advisory matters if specifically instructed by their clients.
+If a stockholder fails to provide voting instructions to the broker, this is referred to as a "broker non-vote".
+Broker non-votes will have no effect on the outcome of the election of directors or either advisory matter.